Through The Fibro Fog

 • Subscribe

-This blackberry chia pudding is a fun and very healthy way to start the day.
-It combines blackberries and ginger for lots of flavour, and is a vegan and gluten-free breakfast idea.
+This blackberry chia pudding is such a fun and fruity way to start the day!
+Prep this berry chia pudding in just 10 minutes with fresh blackberries and optional zingy ginger for a delicious breakfast or dessert idea.

 Jump to: